Asclepias viridiflora (Green Milkweed)

 Where to buy native seed and plants ↓

 Photos by K. Chayka taken at Wild River State Park, Chisago County.
-Photos courtesy Peter M. Dziuk taken in Anoka County.
+Photos by Peter M. Dziuk taken in Anoka and Big Stone counties.

 Have you seen this plant in Minnesota, or have any other comments about it?